Get insider access

 Sony α7 IV

 The Sony α7 IV and the Fujifilm X-T4 are both great hybrid photo/video cameras, but they use different-sized sensors.
-Because the Fujifilm uses an APS-C sensor, it's more portable than the Sony, but both cameras are well-built, weather-sealed, and have fully articulated touchscreens.
+Because the Fujifilm uses an APS-C sensor, it's more portable than the Sony, but both cameras are well-built, are weather-sealed, and have fully articulated touchscreens.
 The Fuji also has a faster max burst rate and better overall stabilization.
 On the other hand, the Sony's full-frame sensor gives it better low-light and high-ISO performance and better dynamic range.
 When it comes to video, both cameras can shoot 4k / 60 fps, although the Sony incurs a larger crop at this frame rate, and they can both record 10-bit 4:2:2 video internally.
 While the higher-resolution full-frame sensor on the Sony offers some advantages over the Fujifilm, the Fuji is still competitive, especially if you prefer a more compact form factor.

 PENTAX K-3 Mark III